cdenq/my-advent-of-code-2021-solves/README.md

 I also exported every answer to a .csv file called [`submission_answers.csv`](https://github.com/cdenq/my-advent-of-code-2021-solves/blob/main/submission_answers.csv) for anyone that wants to quickly compare answers.

+NOTE: I am slowly going back to clean up the notebooks for this event; in the meantime this repo will be "incomplete".

 ## Built with
 - IDE:
     - Visual Studio Code (VSC)